etiennebacher/flir/cran-comments.md

   - `export_new_rule()` creates one or several files in the `inst` directory

   Those are similar to functions in other packages, e.g. `usethis`.

+3. Some tests modify files, but those are located in a temporary directory so running the test suite doesn't modify anything in the package files.